DanielleGonzalez/DanielleGonzalez.github.io/_pages/about.md

 [Curriculum Vitae](files/DanielleGonzalez_Feb2021_CV.pdf){:target="_blank"}

-My name is **Danielle Gonzalez** (She/Her) and I am a PhD candidate at Rochester Institute of Technology (RIT) in the Global Cybersecurity Institute and Department of Software Engineering.
-I am currently funded by a [Microsoft PhD Fellowship](https://www.rit.edu/news/graduate-student-receives-prestigious-microsoft-fellowship){:target="_blank"}, awarded in 2019.
+Hi!
+I am **Dr. Danielle Gonzalez** (She/Her), a Software Engineer at Microsoft.
+I have a PhD in Software Engineering from Rochester Institute of Technology and was a 2019 Microsoft PhD Fellow.

 ## Research Interests
 Using **mixed empirical software engineering research** methods, I aim to **produce supportive, actionable resources and insights for developers and teams driven by observation of real practices and investigations into the sociotechnical factors** that affect each lifecycle phase.